richardthorp/rodeo/testing.md

 **To be able to register and sign in easily**
 * The navigation bar displays a link to the 'REGISTER' page which contains a very short registration form.
-* Upon submition of the form, the user is automatically signed in and sent the the **/my_recipes** page.
+* Upon submission of the form, the user is automatically signed in and sent the the **/my_recipes** page.

 **To be able to navigate through the website intuitively and easily.**
 * The website has been designed following standard web design principles such as the the logo linking to the home page, and the navigation bar or menu icon being always accessible from the same place.